-Tax Abatement The City of South Bend offers a Tax Abatement Program designed to help new and expanding businesses improve…
+Tax Abatement EligibilityImportant NoteFor Further Information on Tax Abatements The City of South Bend offers a Tax Abatement Program designed…

 Need to work on your business or marketing plan?
 Contact one of the following local non-profits for no or low-cost assistance:

 - North Central Indiana Small Business Development Center

 - SCORE Michiana

 - Women’s Entrepreneurship Initiative at Saint Mary’s